LewisCM14/allotment_design/docs/implementation.md

         - Pytest can be utilized at this point to allow for the automated integration testing of the server and database layers.

 1. **Authentication**
-    - The User registration and login endpoints are to be created, allowing for the implementation of OAuth2 with JWT using the Authlib and fastapi.security libraries.
+    - The User registration and login endpoints are to be created, allowing for the implementation of the JWT authentication solution using the Authlib and fastapi.security libraries.
+        - This is also an ideal time to setup structlog as a logging system.

 1. **Client Side Initial Setup**
     - A React application is to be initialized with TypeScript & Vite using React Router to create an initial dashboard, allowing for the introduction of Tailwind CSS and ShadCN UI components.